Skip to main content

 That already tells us what (ν) must be.

-The cosmological event horizon is really a 2D membrane embedded in spacetime.
+The cosmological event horizon is a 2D membrane embedded in spacetime.

 For a 2D incompressible membrane: